shashank298/flowchart-builder/README.md

 # flowchart-builder
+Double click on the index.html file to run this proj
 1) Adding a new symbol is done
 2) Deleting a symbol is done
 3) Adding text to a symbol is done